Kintyre/ksconf/docs/source/dyn/cli.rst

                          will be removed after all content has been moved into TARGET.
 Splunk will re-create any necessary local files on the fly.

+    Batch mode filtering options:
+      Include or exclude entire stanzas using these filter options.

+      All filter options can be provided multiple times.
+      If you have a long list of filters, they can be saved in a file and referenced using the special 'file://' prefix.
+One entry per line.

+      --stanza PATTERN   Match any stanza who's name matches the given pattern.
+                         PATTERN supports bulk patterns via the 'file://' prefix.